Germany: Angela Merkel addresses Bundestag after U-turn | DW | 25.03.2021

 The Social Democrats (SPD) — junior coalition partners to Merkel's CDU/CSU Christian Democrat alliance — threw their weight behind the Chancellor, also rejecting the possibility of a vote of no-confidence.

-You can watch the session live on DW TV and on our YouTube channel.

-Merkel first pointed out that cases are rising across Europe, not just in Germany.
+Merkel first pointed out that cases were rising across Europe, not just in Germany.

 She also defended the joint procurement that the EU followed to ensure a balanced delivery of vaccines to the various members of the bloc.
 Anything else would have shaken the EU to its core.